MatN23/LuminaAI/Readme.md

 ---

-## Model Configurations
+## Model Configuration Presets

+Pre-configured architecture presets for training models from scratch, spanning 500K to 300B parameters.
+These are

+**configuration templates, not pre-trained models**.

-Pre-configured presets spanning 500K to 300B parameters.
-Each preset specifies architecture dimensions, MoE/MoD parameters, and hardware targets.
+Each preset specifies architecture dimensions, MoE/MoD parameters, and hardware targets for initializing and training new models.
+These models listed are not trained currently, but may be in the future.

 | Config | Active Params | Total Params | Hidden | Layers | Heads | KV Heads | Experts | Top-K | Hardware | Memory (FP16) | Throughput |
 |--------|--------------|--------------|--------|--------|-------|----------|---------|-------|----------|---------------|------------|